top of page

 • More often than not, disability has become an afterthought in DEI initiatives

-• As a scientist and educator, I am passionate about making materials accessible to all.
-Because of this, I have long been committed to making my classroom suitable to all needs
+• As a scientist and educator, Prof. Heiranian is passionate about making materials accessible to all.
+Because of this, he has been committed to making his classroom suitable to all needs

-• I have consulted the board of IAFAIS on engineering topics and laboratory needs for individuals taking courses or doing a wide variety of research in engineering and computer science
+• He has consulted the board of IAFAIS on engineering topics and laboratory needs for individuals taking courses or doing a wide variety of research in engineering and computer science

 • IAFAIS has produced outstanding educational resources for disabled students and researchers in STEM.
-Of these, I have aided in free 1:1 tutoring for STEM students with specific learning disabilities (SLDs) such as dyscalculia and dyslexia
+Of these, he has aided in free 1:1 tutoring for STEM students with specific learning disabilities (SLDs) such as dyscalculia and dyslexia

-• I have aided in grant writing consultation and fundraising for the group, which has resulted in an incoming $15,000.
+• he has aided in grant writing consultation and fundraising for the group, which has resulted in an incoming $15,000.
 These funds have been used solely to provide scholarship and financial aid opportunities for disabled students and researchers in STEM fields

 dei_fig2.jpg